 Nina Canell produces spaces.
 For instance, she considers her exhibition according to the orientation of the rooms of Crédac: South West, South East and East again.
 This detail underlines both the way the artist considers space as a central element as well as the meteorological dimension of her own work.
 Temperature, atmosphere and time are all important factors.

 Nina Canell explores the interval, micro phenomena and the at times imperceptible relation between objects.
 Her work often involves several forms of radiation, sine waves, electricity: all symbolically “charged” with different associations of “affective” forms.
 Recently described as a kind of “anthropology of energy”, it points to the plasticity of transfers - of matter, data, thoughts - which surround us.
 She uses the exhibition space as a field of correspondences: the place of what happens, has happened, or could happen.

 Nina Canell maintains a curious relationship with objects, close to animism.
 She says that she often observes at length how they behave and interact with each other, redefining then in the exhibition the event occurring only between objects.

 Her work is strongly linked to moving and impalpable subjects, such as dislocation, fluidity, transmission and its corollary disconnection.

 Exhibition film, directed by Florence Weyne Robert. © Le Crédac / Nina Canell / ADAGP, 2017.

 - Leaflet — DOLPHIN DANDELION, Nina Canell271.68 KB / pdfDownload

 Nina Canell was born in Sweden in 1979.
-She graduates from the Institute of art, Design, and Technology of Dun Laoghaire in Ireland.
-She lives and works in Berlin.
+She works and lives in Berlin. https://www.canellwatkins.org/